 History of SAVSNET

 Following completion of the pilot phase of the project (2008-2011), SAVSNET Ltd. was formed as a joint venture between the British Small Animal Veterinary Association (BSAVA) and the University of Liverpool.
-Since October 2012, SAVSNET Ltd. has been a registered charity (number 1149531).
-The annual report for 2016 can be viewed here: Annual report 2016
+From October 2012 - November 2017, SAVSNET Ltd. was a registered charity (number 1149531).

 In April 2016, SAVSNET was awarded £700k from the Biotechnology and Biological Sciences Research Council (BBSRC) to expand its database of UK pet health records and support more ‘big data’ research into animal and human diseases.